athomasoriginal/com.betweentwoparens/src/pages/blog-posts/005-deploy-clojurescript-on-nginx.md

 # docker containers
 ```

-<aside class="blog-post__note">In the above the goal is really to keep everything as light as possible.
+<aside class="blog-content__note">In the above the goal is really to keep everything as light as possible.
 We just want <code class="gatsby-code-text">Java</code> so we can build our project and if you have to build anything with <code class="gatsby-code-text">node</code> you will have to also add that to the docker container.
 Stuff you might do with node?
 Build your style sheets?
 Run tests in a headless environment? etc. It's going to download eveything and then run the container.</aside>

 A few things to note:
 - we use `clojure` rather than `clj` as `clj` include `rlwrap`, but they are the same for our purposes.